RyanCheungJF/synch/docs/DeveloperGuide.md

 We are happy to see that our extension has been regarded as an improvement over current screen readers, but we also believe much has yet to be completed.
 We have provided a skeleton and a standard but we feel that our features could be implemented in a more succint way.
 Perhaps we may need more advanced algorithms/ helpers such as Machine Learning.
 Further improvements may come in the form of applying such techniques to elevate certain functionalities to make the extension more streamlined.

+Furthermore, after testing on multiple websites, we found that our extension has issues working on other websites due to the different HTML formatting.
+Hence, we would want to test on a wider range of websites and try to use a more comprehensive way of parsing the HTML.

 The post survey was done on Google Forms and can be found [here](https://forms.gle/JNhTSGvpniKuyzHq5).

 _NOTE: While the survey may still be open, the updated results may only be published at a later date._